zer0cache/matic-docs/docs/validate/validator/introduction.md

 The responsibility of creating blocks and also proposing checkpoints is variably dependent on a validator’s stake ratio in the overall pool.

-To setup your node you can follow the instructions from [here](https://docs.matic.network/docs/validate/counter-stake-stage-2/getting-started)